 - Wide Color Selection – Choosing a palette for a colored concrete project will definitely be fun with the wide variety of available hues to choose from.
 To make things more interesting, you can even mix and match the colors to create more interesting colors.

 - Can Replicate High-End Materials – Some color applications yield results that make the concrete look like real stone, brick, pavers, tile, and even wood.

 - Repair Option for Cosmetic Issues – Coloring concrete is a highly recommended method of disguising stubborn stains and the natural discoloration that concrete goes through.

-Top Colored Concrete Options for Pool Deck, Patio, Driveway, Interior Floor, and More!
+Top Colored Concrete Options for Pool Deck, Patio, Driveway, Interior Concrete Floor, and More!

-Stained Concrete – Concrete stains come in two types: acid and water-based.
+Stained Concrete – Concrete stains come in two types: water-based and acid stain.
 Both are highly popular because they penetrate deep into the slab, creating vibrant and long-lasting colors.
 Acid stains create a chemical reaction that induces creative effects and varying tones similar to natural stone.
 Water-based stains do not react chemically and, instead, creates uniform colors.

 Integral Color – This coloring method involves integrating the color into the concrete as it is being mixed.
 Once the color has been spread evenly, the concrete is poured and leveled into a slab.
 Because it is integrated, the color lasts longer.
 However, the color may also be less vibrant than other types of coloring systems.

 Dry-Shake – This is a powdered coloring agent that is broadcasted on the top layer of a newly poured slab or a stamped concrete overlay.
 The powder is absorbed by the wet concrete and the color dries along with it.